 The area of the Golden Triangle offers many of the activities that make the Algarve an idyllic holiday destination such as surfing, bodyboarding, sailing, kayaking and tennis.
-You can also spend the day on one of the several beaches of the Golden Triangle.
+You can also spend the day on one of the beaches of the Golden Triangle.

-Golf – The Algarve is known as one of the best places to practice golf, with its more than 300 days of sunshine a year, pleasant temperatures, and breath-taking scenery.
-Within the Algarve region itself, some of the best courses lie in the heart of the Golden Triangle.
+Golf – The Algarve is known as one of the best places to practice golf, with its more than 300 days of sunshine a year, pleasant temperatures, and breath–taking scenery.
+Within the Algarve region itself, some of the best courses lie within the Golden Triangle.
 If you are a fan of this sport or are just considering experiencing it, we highly recommend spending a morning enjoying the pleasure of playing golf on one of the magnificent courses that the area has to offer.

 Buggy Safari – Who ever wanted to drive a buggy down off-beaten paths?
 In the Golden Triangle you will have the opportunity to drive a buggy along the paths of the Ria Formosa Natural Reserve, where several species of birds migrate every year because of the hot weather.

 Boat trips – Enjoy a boat trip on the Algarve coast to explore the underground caves and secluded beaches (some of which are only accessible by boat) from the surrounding area.

 Boat trip to see dolphins – Boat trips to see dolphins are among the most popular attraction in the Golden Triangle area.
 This activity for the whole family will leave you with a smile in your face, after seeing these restless and pesky animals jumping in the Atlantic Ocean.
 A large choice of boat trips is available at Vilamoura.